Infranta16merlin/LoginAssessment/README.md

    --- This provides extra data about the user

 ### Error
-   --- This compont is loaded when the url goes wrong
+   --- This component is loaded when the url goes wrong
    --- This provides 404 error where this shows the error page